idebtor/nowic/01GettingStarted.md

 Observe two versions `Hello World!` program to see the difference.
 The difference is whether you are using the namespace or not.

 ## Run hello.cpp program
 To run the program, you must make an executable from the source code file, `hello.cpp`.
 We use the compiler to generate an __executable__ (or runnable) file from the code in the source file.
-The executable file ends with `.exe` extension as our source file ends with `.cpp` extension.
+The executable file ends with `.exe` or `.out` extension as our source file ends with `.cpp` extension.
 We might compile the file as follows:

 - On the console, type the following line (without $) and press `Enter` key.
 ```
-$ g++ hello.cpp         # generates a.exe
+$ g++ hello.cpp         # generates a.exe, a.out
 $ ./a.exe               # runs a.exe
-$ ./a                   # runs a.exe
+$ ./a                   # runs a.exe, a.out
 ```
-- The line above compiles (and links) the source code and generates an execuable called `a.exe`
+- The line above compiles (and links) the source code and generates an executable called `a.exe` or `a.out`.
 - `$` is a console prompt.
 (You don't need to enter it.)
-- The line above compiles (and links) the source code and generates an execuable called `a.exe`
+- The line above compiles (and links) the source code and generates an executable called `a.exe`
 - `g++` is the name of our compiler, and `#` begins a command-line comment.
-We can run the executable file, `a.exe`, which will run our main function.
+We can run the executable file, `a.exe` or `a.out`, which will run our main function.
 If you want to name the executable, you may provide the file name with `-.o` option as follows:

 ```
 $ g++ hello.cpp -o hello        # generates hello.exe
 $ ./hello.exe                   # runs hello.exe
-$ ./hello                       # runs hello.exe
+$ ./hello                       # runs hello.exe, hello.out
 ```

   __JoyNote:__
-  - Run `hello.exe` without `./` in front, when you run it at Linux, OSX and mintty console^^.
+  - Run `hello.exe` or `hello.out` without `./` in front, when you run it at Linux, OSX and mintty console^^.

 ## Are ready to study more?
 For further study of C or C++ basics, the following two video lectures in YouTube are recommended.
 A solid background in C will do good for C++ study in this course.